Get Your Refund as Quickly as Possible:

 Capital Gains Planning:

 The traditional method of capital gains planning involves offsetting gains by “harvesting” losses before year end.
 Worthless stock is deductible in the year when both the liquidating value and potential value is worthless.
-The taxpayer bears the burden of establishing when a stock is or is not, worthless.
+The taxpayer bears the burden of establishing when a stock is or is not worthless.
 Taxpayers will also pay less federal tax if they pay the state income taxes in the same year that they recognized their larger gains.

 Foreclosures and Cancellation of Debt:

 You don’t have to be a news junkie to know that foreclosures have reached historical levels in the U.S. and more seem to be on the way.
 California has accounted for almost 27% of the nation’s total foreclosures.
 Cancellation of debt can be taxable as ordinary income even if it arises from the sale of a personal residence.
 Taxes can arise when a borrower loses property by foreclosure, deed in lieu, mortgage modification, short sale, or abandonment.
 One out of three mortgages in California is higher than the value of the home.
-Cancellation of debt is excludable from income, in some cases when the debt resulted from the purchase or improvement of the home.
+Cancellation of debt is excludable from income in some cases when the debt resulted from the purchase or improvement of the home.

 LLC’s, FLP’s, PTR’s, and Sub S Corporations: